-Upon arrival and dismissal, every child, regardless of age, is required to be accompanied by an adult up the path and into the classroom to the teacher.
-In the afternoon, parents must come into the building to pick up a child.
+Upon arrival, every child, regardless of age, is required to be accompanied by an adult to the classroom teacher at the designated check in location.
+To continue, parents or authorized pick up individuals must return to the designated location to pick up the child.
 It is in everyone's best interest that children are picked up promptly.
 A late fee will be imposed for pick-up after the normal closing time of the program in which your child is enrolled (See Tuition Policy).
 Parents who are continuously late for pick up will be contacted by the Director, and, if necessary, asked to remove their child from the program.